Redgate Flyway

 1. Work directly against your development database in your preferred IDE.

 2. In Flyway Desktop, see what has changed.
-Capture the object and static data level SQL scripts, and generate versioned and undo migration scripts on disk.
+Save the object level and static data SQL scripts to disk.

 3. Use Flyway Desktop or your own VCS client to version control these scripts.

-4. Optional - Create a Pull Request (PR) so the database changes and migration scripts are reviewed.
+4. Optional - Create a Pull Request (PR) so the database changes and optional migration scripts are reviewed.
 Code analysis and database unit testing can be ran to catch issues early.

 5. Optional - Use your CI/CD system to generate a report of changes, check for drift (changes that happened outside the pipeline, e.g., hot fix), run code analysis and other testing (unit, integration, performance, etc.).